 Retailers must strive to reach as many potential customers as possible for their product or range of products.
-This is achieved by making their products available for sale through any and all sales channels preferred by their target customers.
+This is achieved by making their products available for sale through any and all sales channels which are preferred by their target customers.
 This is referred to as multi- or omni-channel retailing and typically involves selling products via physical retail stores, catalogues and mail/telephone order, online stores, websites and webstores and online marketplaces.

 There is considerable evidence suggesting that physical store-based retail is declining.

-There are several reasons for this decline but the shift to online retail is chief among these.
-Catalog-based and traditional distance-selling approaches like mail order have been almost entirely replaced by online selling.
-The internet has, since the late 1990’s become the fastest growing and most popular way for a retailer to increase customer reach and is certainly the most cost effective way of doing so.
-Traditional high-street retailers have lost considerable market share to online sellers like Amazon and nimbler players who were quicker to adopt ecommerce strategies.
+A recent BBC report cited six reasons for this decline and the shift to online remains chief amongst these.
+Catalogue-based and traditional distance-selling approaches like mail order have been almost entirely replaced by online selling.
+The internet has, since the late 1990’s, become the fastest growing and most popular way for a retailer to reach more customers and is certainly the most cost effective way of doing so.
+Traditional high-street retailers have lost considerable market share to online sellers like Amazon and nimbler players who were quicker to adopt eCommerce strategies.

-A 2017 report by Raymond James revealed that over 50% of consumers now start their product searches on Amazon making Amazon the default search engine for products – ahead of Google. eBay and Amazon compete fiercely for both new and used good retailer business and both offer the means for those retailers to maintain branded concession-style stores within their market places.
+A 2017 report by Raymond James revealed that over 50% of consumers now start their product searches on Amazon, making Amazon the default search engine for products – ahead of Google. eBay and Amazon compete fiercely for both new and used retail business and both offer the means for those retailers to maintain branded, concession-style stores within their marketplaces.

-But in order to reach as many customers as possible a retailer must be accessible to them wherever they choose to shop and that inevitably means selling through their own webstore, eBay, Amazon and others – including smaller marketplaces like Etsy, Walmart, Jet, Newegg and more.
+But in order to reach as many customers as possible a retailer must be accessible to them wherever they choose to shop, and that inevitably means selling through their own webstore, eBay, Amazon and others – including smaller marketplaces like Etsy, Walmart, New Egg and more.

-But since each sales channel functions differently and entirely separately, multi-channel online selling often leaves retailers feeling as though there are not managing one business but many.
-Webstores and marketplaces are nothing more or less than ecommerce web applications that require retailers to manage their product content, listings or adverts, stock, orders, billing, shipping and customer communications in silos.
+But since each sales channel functions differently and entirely separately, multi-channel online selling often leaves retailers feeling as though they are not managing one business, but many.
+Webstores and marketplaces are nothing more than eCommerce web applications that require retailers to manage their product content, listings or adverts, stock, orders, billing, shipping and customer communications in silos.
 This in turn causes inefficiency, duplication of effort, wasted time, cost and errors that serve to undermine customer satisfaction.

-Optimized content must then be served up correctly to each sales channel.
-This a huge challenge because each channel has its own product categories and sub categories and each of these have their own listing templates requiring different fields to be populated.
+Optimised content must be served up correctly to each sales channel in order to reach the customer.
+This a huge challenge because each channel has its own product categories and sub categories and each of these have their own listing templates with different fields to be populated.
 Accompanying images and videos must be uploaded to each listing, shipping methods and pricing must be set and much more.
-The solution is to automate the listing process using software that is capable of pushing product content to each and every channel in precisely the format in which it is required each and every time.

 Multi- or omni-channel retailing creates a number of unpleasant administrative overheads once the sale is made.
-Orders have to be managed on multiple software platforms, invoices have to be generated either on- or off-system or a combination of both the entered into accounting or ERP systems.
+Orders have to be managed on multiple software platforms, invoices have to be generated either on- or off-system, or a combination of both, then entered into accounting or ERP systems.

-Then there is the shipping and customer communication again handled through on-system messaging, email or both.
-These are just some of the many side-effects of striving to reach as many customers as possible through multi- or omni-channel retailing and all necessitate the utilization of specialist retail business process automation software.
+Then there is the shipping and customer communication, again handled through on-system messaging, email or both.
+These are just some of the many side-effects of striving to reach as many customers as possible through multi- or omni-channel retailing and all necessitate the utilisation of specialist retail business process automation software.

 ChannelGrabber helps retailers to reach more customers by providing a single, fully-integrated system with one user interface, and one location from which you can manage every aspect of your online business.